FertigLab/onboarding/docs/reproducibleresearch.md

 ## General expectations
 FertigLab supports practices to facilitate reproducible research.
 Lab members are encouraged to follow good coding practices, including commenting of code, readable variable names, etc. I encourage trainees to share emerging protocols for coding and reproducible research with the entire group.
 A good and detailed resource on coding practices is [doi:10.1371/journal.pbio.1001745](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745)

-Computational lab members are expected to maintain their code on GitHub to maintain a record.
+Computational lab members are expected to maintain their code on GitHub.
+The code review process is managed by [Dima Lvovs](/onboarding/docs/contact.html).
+It is expected that all lab members will participate both for their own code and in the review of other codes for lab citizenship.
+Dima and Elana will monitor participation by all lab members to ensure appropriate credit and distribution of responsibilities for code review.

 All lab members working in the wet lab are expected to maintain a traditional lab notebook, in keeping with the procedures of the PI of that lab.
 These notebooks will be property of either the PI running that lab or Elana depending on the project.

 ## Code management - minimum requirements